Current mortgage rates

 Mortgage rates change over time, and the rate you qualify for depends on factors like your credit history, the loan type and term, where the property is located, your down payment amount and whether the loan has a fixed or adjustable rate.

-Contact multiple lenders to find out what your loan options are and the rates you may qualify for.
-Keep in mind that the interest rate is different from the APR, which takes fees into account and tells you how much the loan actually costs per year.
+The current mortgage rates available vary by lender, so quote shopping can make a big difference in how much you’ll ultimately pay.
+Contact multiple lenders to explore your loan options and the rates you may qualify for.
+Keep in mind that interest rate is different from APR — which includes fees and tells you how much the loan actually costs per year — and make sure to also compare other key factors such as mortgage points and monthly payments.

 ConsumerAffairs writers primarily rely on government data, industry experts and original research from other reputable publications to inform their work.
 Specific sources for this article include: